 Question: 2) What does the writer find worth admiration in the people of Mewar?

-Answer: The people of Mewar are loving, cheerful, liberal, peaceful, prosperous and have a pleasant nature.
-According to the writer, these are the qualities that make them worth admiration.
+Answer: The people of Mewar are loving, cheerful, liberal, peaceful, prosperous, and have a pleasant nature.
+According to the writer, these are the qualities that make them worthy of admiration.